Quickguides

 What is arbitration?

-Arbitration is a method of dispute resolution that provides a final and binding outcome.
-Generally regarded as an alternative to court litigation, the existence of a valid agreement to arbitrate should mean that state courts refuse to hear disputes falling within the scope of that agreement.
+Arbitration is a method of dispute resolution that provides parties with a final and binding outcome.
+Generally regarded as an alternative to court litigation, the parties agree that they will submit their disputes to an appointed decision-maker (an arbitrator), or panel of arbitrators (the tribunal).
+This is typically done by providing for disputes to be resolved by arbitration in the parties' contract, or contracts, relating to a particular transaction (the arbitration agreement).
+The existence of a valid arbitration agreement means that state courts should refuse to hear disputes falling within the scope of that agreement and it may be possible to restrain a counterparty, which has agreed to arbitration, from seeking to resolve a dispute in another forum.

-Why arbitrate?
+Why arbitrate

 Key concepts